Macedonian Ruins

 Although they are the devil’s schemes, our struggle is not with him, nor with other people, but against rulers, authorities, powers of this dark world, and spiritual forces of evil in the heavenly realms.
 Are these unrighteous heavenly beings the subject of our prayers or the object against which we pray?

-The word struggle in these verses (in other versions, wrestle), is rooted in the word sway as in two wrestlers facing each other, with forearms locked in each other’s grip, as they each attempt to throw the opponent off balance and out of the way.
-Those we need to sway, the authorities, powers, and evil spiritual forces—the source of our struggles, are not located on earth but in heavenly realms.
+The word struggle in these verses (in other versions, wrestle) is rooted in the word sway, as in two wrestlers facing each other, with forearms locked in each other’s grip, as they each attempt to throw the opponent off balance and out of the way.
+Those we need to sway, the authorities, powers, and evil spiritual forces—the source of our struggles, are not located on Earth but in heavenly realms.

 Some assume Paul was talking about demons, ruled by Satan, but because of things Jesus said, it is unlikely that demons have direct access to the heavenly realms.
-Perhaps Paul’s reference to the struggle could be translated: We are not wrestling with people, but against heavenly rulers, and powerful celestial beings.
+Perhaps Paul’s reference to the struggle could be translated as, 'We are not wrestling with people, but against heavenly rulers and powerful celestial beings.'
 This wrestling that we do is not a physical thing, but spiritual—in prayer.

 While under Persian rule, Daniel struggled and fasted—persisted—in prayer for “three full weeks.”
 Daniel’s persistence was driven by his conviction that, through the prophet Jeremiah, Yahweh had promised to end their exile in Babylon after seventy years.
 An answer to his prayers finally came by way of a heavenly being, a messenger sent from Yahweh.